Contact InformationMain office:

 On Nov.
 12, 2014, the Community College of Rhode Island lost a dear friend and colleague in Maureen McGarry, dean of Health and Rehabilitative Sciences.
 On Jan.
 30, nearly 75 people, including faculty, staff, students and family members gathered together at a memorial celebration in her honor in the Flanagan Campus cafeteria.

-Dean of Business, Science and Technology Peter Woodberry presided over the event, which a group of faculty and staff organized over the intervening months.
+Dean of Business, Science, Technology, and Math Peter Woodberry presided over the event, which a group of faculty and staff organized over the intervening months.
 The celebration featured a slideshow of photographs and favorite musical selections that friends, colleagues and McGarry’s family provided.

 President Ray Di Pasquale began the afternoon by announcing that the health sciences wing of the Newport County Campus would be renamed the Dr. Maureen Young-McGarry Health Sciences Wing and noted on a permanent plaque.
 Although McGarry’s legacy is felt all throughout the college, her home for the past quarter century, she was most instrumental in the health and rehabilitative sciences, where she helped build the department that would nurture more than 8,500 nurses as they moved through the program.